Almoravid northern expeditions (1112–1114)

-The Almoravid northern Expeditions was a series of raids led by Muhammad ibn al-Hajj, the governor of Zaragoza against the Kingdom of Aragon and Catalonia.
+The Almoravid northern expeditions was a series of raids led by Muhammad ibn al-Hajj, the governor of Zaragoza against the Kingdom of Aragon and Catalonia.

 Background

-In 1110, the Almoravids took over the Taifa of Zaragoza and its capital Zaragoza.
-The city of Zaragoza was the most important cities in Sharq al-Andalus, as the Almoravids made it the capital of the Upper March (الثغر الاعلى), It was also a base for them to launch campaigns against the Kingdom of Aragon and Catalan Counties.
+In 1110, the Almoravids took control of the Taifa of Zaragoza and its capital Zaragoza.
+Zaragoza was the most important city in Sharq al-Andalus, as the Almoravids made it the capital of the Upper March (الثغر الاعلى).
+Zaragoza was also a base for the Almoravids to launch campaigns against the Kingdom of Aragon and the Catalan Counties.